The Best 4 Day Vancouver Itinerary by a Local

 Grouse Mountain

 Located on Vancouver's North Shore, Grouse Mountain rises 1,250 meters above Vancouver.
-To get to the peak, take an 8-minute ride on the Skyride gondola.
-While travelling up the mountain, you'll get a great view of the Burrard Inlet and the surrounding alpine forest.
-You can purchase your admission ticket here.
+To get to the peak, take an eight-minute ride on the Skyride gondola.
+While traveling up the mountain, you'll get a great view of the Burrard Inlet and the surrounding alpine forest.
+To make your trip easy, purchase Grouse Mountain Skyride tickets before you arrive.

 Thrill-seekers may prefer the Skyride Surf Adventure.
 Available in the summer months, ride on the gondola's roof instead of inside.
 You'll also be accompanied by a guide who will point out surrounding areas of interest.